 - All University service units with affiliated faculty, notably the University Libraries and Sindecuse Health Center Counseling Services.

-- Any group of six or more faculty members who do not have affiliation and who are designated by the Executive Board as a unit for purposes of Senate representation.
+- Any group of six or more faculty members who do not have affiliation, and who do not have a primary affiliation with a unit that has an elected Senator, and who are designated by the Executive Board as a unit for purposes of Senate representation.

 Sec.
 3. The formula for apportioning representation to the departments shall be as follows:

 - Each department shall be entitled to at least one representative.
 Each department with more than twenty faculty members shall be entitled to one additional representative for each additional twenty members or major fraction thereof.

 Sec.
 4. The total membership of a department to be used as a basis for representation shall be determined as follows: To the number of full-time faculty members assigned to the department there shall be added the number of full-time equivalent positions resulting from combining the teaching load or equivalent University service of faculty members (as defined in Article II of this constitution) who devote less than full time to that department.
 Adjunct and non-board appointed faculty shall not be counted in the apportionment formula for departmental representation.